Having a bad day, bad week, bad year even? You’re not alone.

 Eric Idle of Monty Python fame wrote and sang Always Look On The Bright Side Of Life for their controversial Life of Brian movie.

-It’s a song about being optimistic, however bad things are turning out: ‘when you’re chewing on life’s gristle, don’t grumble, give a whistle, and this’ll help things turn out for the best.’
+It’s a song about living optimistically, however bad things are going: ‘when you’re chewing on life’s gristle, don’t grumble, give a whistle, and this’ll help things turn out for the best.’

 ‘Mr. Blue Sky’ by ELO